Eldfin/SLIFOX/README.md

 - `image_peaks_mask`: np.ndarray (n, m, max_find_peaks, p)
     The mask defining which of the p-measurements corresponds to one of the peaks.
     The first two dimensions are the image dimensions.
+- `method`: string or list of strings
+    Method that is used to sort the possible peak pair combinations.
+    Can be "single", "neighbor", "pli", "significance" or "random".
+    "single" will only return a combination if there is only one possible (no sorting).
+    "neighbor" will sort the possible peak pair combinations by neighbouring peak pairs.
+    "pli" will sort the possible peak pair combinations by given 3d-pli measurement data.
+    "significance" will sort the peak pair combinations by direction significance.
+    "random" will sort the peak pair combinations randomly.
+    Can also be a list containing multiple methods that are used in order.
+    E.g. ["neighbor", "significance"] will sort remaining combinations of a pixel by significance if sorting by neighbor was not sucessfull.
 - `distribution`: string ("wrapped_cauchy", "von_mises", or "wrapped_laplace")
     The name of the distribution.
 - `only_mus`: bool